Nature Is Analog

-Analog Modulo Block Codes
+Analog Modulo Block Codes (AMBC)

 Another method is to avoid quantization at all by applying an analog channel coding technique.
 Inspired by digital block codes, analog modulo block codes use a generator matrix A to add redundancy to the information symbols.
 In order to limit the transmission power (and thus obtain a coding gain), a modulo function is applied after the multiplication with the matrix.